What Is a Clinical Massage Therapist?

 Clinical Massage Therapist Defined

 Massage is often associated with stress reduction and relaxation.
 When you work as a clinical massage therapist, however, you perform therapeutic massage using physical touch and pressure to heal injuries.
-You might work in a variety of facilities, such as a physical rehabilitation center, hospital, nursing home or outpatient clinic.

 Your job duties as a clinical massage therapist include talking to clients to determine their symptoms, expectations and medical histories.
 You'll evaluate your clients to find problem areas before performing massage.
 You'll also provide tips on improving posture, strength, flexibility and relaxation.